 The interlocking at the south end of the LBMM area will be at Montrose Avenue.
 The new interlocking will include three diamond crossovers -- one between tracks 2 and 3 at the north end of the interlocking plant, and a pair between tracks 1 and 2 and between tracks 3 and 4 at the south end -- and a new tower.

-The plan also includes the decommissioning of Wilson Interlocking and removal of the two interlocked switches, as well as the two existing hand-throw switches near Montrose, preceding the installation of the new switches, which will be in generally the same area as the old specialwork.
+The plan also included the decommissioning of Wilson Interlocking and removal of the two interlocked switches, as well as the two existing hand-throw switches near Montrose, preceding the installation of the new switches, which is in generally the same area as the old specialwork.

 Effective 10pm, Friday, February 7, 2020, the interlocking at Wilson was removed from service.
 The four interlocking home signals and trips protecting the universal crossover between tracks 2 and 3 were removed from service.
-The two crossovers remained usable as hand-throw switches for the time being, but were clamped in the normal position.
+The two crossovers remained usable as hand-throw switches for the time being, but were normally clamped in the normal (tangent) position.
+The last use of one of the crossovers, as a manually-thrown switch, was the left-hand crossover in the pair, which was reversed during the first phase of a 3-week, multi-phase reroute to install the new Montrose Interlocking specialwork (crossovers), from 10pm, Friday June 5 to 10pm, Saturday, June 6.
+Both crossovers were removed during the week of June 7, 2020, replaced with a diamond crossover in the same general location as part of the new Montrose Interlocking.